Cicada is currently open for submissions.

 Please find my fiction submission, “Trees,” attached for your consideration.

-Laura Cheung is a writer based in Shanghai.
+Laura Tse is a writer based in Shanghai.